FREEZONEX/.github/profile/README.md

 # Welcome to Tier0

-Tier0 is an industrial platform that brings Unified Namespace(UNS) into practice, connecting industrial data and transforming it into actionable operational insight.
+Tier0 is an industrial platform that brings Unified Namespace(UNS) into practice for industrial data integration, AI-powered app development, and advanced analytics.

-Built by FREEZONEX, it begins with an open, extensible edge runtime and expands into cloud-managed services, AI-powered applications, and advanced analytics.

 ## Tier0 Product Lineup